PUR vs Brita: Which Water Faucet Filter is Better?

 PUR vs Brita – What the Users Say

 To get a more conclusive picture of how PUR vs Brita compares, we went digging through reviews and forums to see what other users of both systems thought.
 We wanted to see if others had similar experiences to our own, so let’s see what they have to say.

-The PUR faucet filter had its share of complaints as well though.
-For some users, the unit didn’t manage to last through an entire year of use, splitting apart and leaking water from various places.
-It appears that PUR’s customer service isn’t quite as good as Brita’s though, because people weren’t getting replacements with the same ease that Brita was sending them.
+The PUR faucet filter had its share of complaints as well, though.
+For some users, the unit didn’t manage to last through an entire year of use—splitting apart and leaking water from various places.
+It also appears that PUR’s customer service isn’t quite as good as Brita’s, because people weren’t getting replacements with the same ease that Brita was sending them.
 Leaks are somewhat common with this device, and many people seemed frustrated when their unit started leaking within just a few weeks of use.